Top 18 Beijing Tourist Attractions And Sightseeing in 2022 (Updated)

-I can’t wait to share with you my top recommendations from the city.
+I can't wait to share with you my top recommendations from the city.
 But before I do, you need to get your Beijing accommodation sorted.
-Before you start the search for rent apartments in Beijing, you need to think of which landmarks and sights you want to be near.
+Before you start the search to rent apartments in Beijing, you need to think of which landmarks and sights you want to be near.
 There are many to choose from after all.
 So take a plunge into our property portfolio and book your stay in the Chinese capital.

 Ultimate List of Top 18 Tourist Attractions and Sightseeing in Beijing, China

 The Summer Palace

 How about a man-made lake that dates back 700 years?
 The Summer Palace is one of the Royal Palaces in Beijing that will take you by surprise.
 Traveling for 30 minutes from the centre to reach this gorgeous 12th-century regal home is one of a kind.
 I grabbed some wonderful little trinkets from Suzhou Market Street that you must also check out.
 Above all, if you are an admirer of theatre, its Great Theater with traditional Chinese plays is an absolute delight to experience and remember Beijing by.